mpi-sws-rse/ltltalk-frontend/documentation/tutorialGroupA.md

   `pick every item { not has color red } and has color green`
   - Use the up and down arrows to choose which one you would like

-## Defining New Rules

-If you enter a command that the system does yet not recognize, you have the option of defining what the command means in terms of command that the system does know.
-The system includes the new definition in the language, so it is not just blind macro expansion.

-### Defining by Paraphrasing

-Paraphrasing is taking a long or unnatural command and phrasing in a different, equivalent way.

-- It is somewhat awkward to say `repeat 3 times move right`; instead try entering `move right 3`
-  - Now type in the definition `repeat 3 times move right`
-  - Accept the action and click "Finish Definition"
-  - Not only will the system recognize this command in the future, it will also recognize similar commands like `move left 2` or `move up 5`
-- `pick a red or green item`
-  - This could be defined as: `pick item has color red or has color green`
-- `visit room1, room2, and room3`
-  - This could be defined as: `foreach area in [room1, room2, room3] visit area`
-- **TIP**: another way is to first write the definitions (any number of them) and then decided to use a shorter/more usable expression for this (sequence of) command(s).
-This is achieved by clicking on the number next to the first command of the sequence that needs to be redefined and typing in the expression.

-### Defining Abstract Commands

-It is also possible to define more abstract or complex commands in terms of simpler commands.

-- `get all red items`: pick up every red item on the map
-  - This would be expressed by the much longer command `foreach point in world containing item has color red { visit point; pick every item has color red }`
-- `bring a blue item to [5,5]`: find a blue item and drop it at the point `[5,5]`
-  - `visit world containing item has color blue`
-  - `pick item has color blue`
-  - `visit [5,5]`
-  - `drop item has color blue`
-- `sort all red and green items into room4 and room5`: gather all red and green items and sort them into `room4` and `room5` respectively
-  - `get all red items`
-  - `get all green items`
-  - `visit room4`
-  - `drop every item has color red`
-  - `visit room5`
-  - `drop every item has color green`

 This concludes the basic part of the tutorial.
 Feel free to play around in the <a href="/#/build" target="_blank">build page</a>.

 ## Advanced Language Constructs